-In June 2017, ShareAction announced an agreement to take over the reins of the Asset Owners Disclosure Project (AODP).
-Our intention was to build on the strong foundations established by 10 years of ranking the climate-related financial disclosures of the world’s largest pension funds, insurers, sovereign wealth funds and endowments.
+In June 2017, ShareAction announced an agreement to take over the Asset Owners Disclosure Project (AODP).
+The intention was to build on the strong foundations established by 10 years of ranking the world’s largest pension funds, insurers, sovereign wealth funds and endowments.

 There are several principles the AODP will adhere to going forward.
 In a joint study ShareAction undertook with the Dutch group VBDO, these were identified as key features of successful benchmark surveys and are principles the AODP will look to follow: